 Books

-• Provide the author, year of publication, title, and publisher of the book.
+• The author, year of publication, title, and publisher of the book must be specified.
 Use the same format for both print books and e-books.

-• Use the copyright date shown on the book’s copyright page as the year of publication in the reference, even if the copyright date is different than the release date.
+• Use the copyright date shown on the book’s copyright page as the year of publication in the reference, even if the copyright date is different from the release date.

 • Include any edition information in parentheses after the title, without italics.

-• Do not include the publisher location (city/country).
+• Do not include the publisher’s location (city/country).

 • If the e-book without a DOI has a stable URL that will resolve for readers, include the URL of the book in the reference.
 Do not include the name of the database in the reference.